xaxxon/v8toolkit/README.md

 `Note: You can decrease the build time by around 50% by editing build/all.gyp and commenting out (with #'s) the lines about cctest.gyp and unittests.gyp`

+##### Building in Windows (incomplete)

+git clone depot tools as above. - $ git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git

+Put the new directory in your path - http://www.computerhope.com/issues/ch000549.htm

+install python (2) from python.org - I used 2.7.11 -  https://www.python.org/downloads/

+put python in your permanent path - it must be in your path environment variable for visual studio to use later or you will get errors in the output window in visual studio

+start the bash included with depot_tools:  depot_tools\git-2.7.4-64_bin\bin/bash.exe

+This next line shouldn't be needed and I don't know what it does, but if you don't use it and get errors in landmines.py, use it
+> export DEPOT_TOOLS_WIN_TOOLCHAIN=0

+type >fetch v8

+in v8/build there is all.sln file and that can be loaded into visual studio 2015 (I was using Update 2 when I wrote this).
+It will tell you it's an older version and you need to convert it.
+Just hit "ok" with all the options selected.
+After it converts, build the d8 javascript shell by opening clicking "build", "build" (in the drop down), "d8".

+In `v8/build/Debug` you should now have d8.exe.
+If it isn't there, make sure you have python in your permanent PATH environment variable (following the directions in the URL above) and didn't just set it on the command line.
+Visual Studio has to know where to find it.

 #### Building/installing Boost